thaisdsandim/sound-garden-xp44/README.md

 ## 📁 Project access

-You can access the page [here](https://thaisdsandim.github.io/dindin-cursos/index.html).
+You can access the page [here](https://thaisdsandim.github.io/sound-garden-xp44/).

 You can access the documentation [here](https://drive.google.com/file/d/1h2HfhGwUEN-kYZX-UMwLtw4qeNLrwIkC/view?usp=sharing).

+You can access the API documentation [here](https://documenter.getpostman.com/view/3028053/UVsTp2LC).

 ## ✔️ Tools used